kharyus/Sprite-Sheet-Manipulator/README.md

 # Sprite Sheet Manipulator
-Sprite Sheet Manipulator detects the boundaries of individual sprites in a Sprite Sheet and then saves them to individual files in the output folder.
+Sprite Sheet Manipulator detects the boundaries of individual sprites in a Sprite Sheet and then saves them to separate files in the output folder.

-In the near future I intend to create a button to generate a .json file containing the positions of the sprites in case you don't want to split the sheet into separate files.

 # Features
 Fast loading and saving times, even for huge files.